André Devambez: Painting Paris and the Parisians

 Paris and the Parisians were the subjects most often painted by Devambez, and he often depicted them from an unusual perspective, from above.
 In his youth he lived in the sixth floor of a building at the corner of boulevard Montmartre and rue Vivienne, and saw the activity and crowds in the Paris streets spread out below him.
 This was translated into a series of paintings.

-There are nine of his works in the Musée d'Orsay in Paris, including his best-known painting, La Charge.
+There are nine of his works in the Musée d'Orsay in Paris, including his best-known painting, The Charge.
 This dramatic scene, painted in about 1902, is an aerial view of a violent nighttime confrontation as the Paris police broke up a demonstration of labor union workers on strike on the Boulevard Montmartre.
 Ironically, though Devambez was a sympathiser of the strikers, the painting ended up hanging in the office of the Prefect of Police, Chiappe, who had ordered the repression of the strike.

 In 1937 he received a commission from the Paris International Exposition to paint an aerial view of the new Palace of Chaillot at the Exposition, made from the second level of the Eiffel Tower.
 It showing the immense crowd at the Exposition on both sides of the Seine and on the bridge between.
 The painting also made abundant use of the color blue, which was the official color of the Exposition.
 It now hangs in the Museum of Fine Arts in Rennes.